© Crown copyright 2019

 - how you worked out the amount you reported

-- why you didn’t operate PAYE on the worker’s payments
+- why you did not operate PAYE on the worker’s payments

 - the worker’s payments were already included in a payroll submission by any other organisation